 Expected results.
 This aim will culminate in the JAX CSVA SV2Pheno association pipeline and its associated/support tools for systematically discovering SVs associated with specific phenotype/disease.
 We expect to have increased statistical power to discover rare, novel SVs associated with phenotypes previously missed due to smaller sample size.
 We further anticipate revealing genetic changes associated with increased frequency of SVs genome-wide.
 The initial version of SV2Pheno will be distributed for broader community use and cloud distribution.

 Pitfalls and alternative approaches.
 Our preliminary analysis indicates that we are well powered to detect SVs with MAFs around 0.5% to 1% using 10,000 cases.
 Although it is very likely that we will discover more SVs than we can establish associations for (discussed above), there are still some issues of selection.
-There are several strategies for selecting datasets for initial discovery: 1) from one homogenous cohort; 2) from one CCDG center across multiple cohorts; 3) from multiple cohorts generated by multiple CCDG/CMG centers.
+There are several strategies for selecting datasets for initial discovery: 1) from one homogenous cohort; 2) from one CCDG center across multiple cohorts; 3) from multiple cohorts generated by multiple TopMedcenters.
 Regardless of choice, we will maintain high standards regarding coverage, read length, insert size, mapping rate, % mismatch etc. to ensure accurate, representative detection of SVs across populations.
 To reduce the number of hypotheses to be tested, we can alternatively focus on SVs from regions indicated to have association with phenotype from the study of SNV/indel.
 The weighting methods discussed above for may require tuning and we will use known disease associated SVs as positive controls for the calibration.

 CONTRIBUTIONS TO CROSS-PROGRAM GOALS